chinamike65/hugo-tuolesi/content/book1/book1en.md

 The tantric method has this kind of happy practice, which is different from ascetic practice.

-It is mentioned in Xianzong's Dharma that if you want to make offerings to Buddhas and Bodhisattvas, you should not only provide your own materials, your own money, etc., but also your body if possible.
-Therefore, some masters of Xianzong light up lamps with their fingers.
+It is mentioned in Mahayana that if you want to make offerings to Buddhas and Bodhisattvas, you should not only provide your own materials, your own money, etc., but also your body if possible.
+Therefore, some masters of Mahayana light up lamps with their fingers.

-However, the tantric method clearly mentions that if you want to cultivate the qi and meridian light points, you must not damage them, and burning the finger and lighting the lamp is a breach of precepts, and you cannot do this.
+However, the tantric method clearly mentions that if you want to cultivate the qi and meridian light points, you must not damage them, and burning the fingers and lighting the lamp is a breach of precepts, and you cannot do this.

 It is mentioned in Tantra that the body must be healthy in order to practice well.